Air Exchangers in Minneapolis-St. Paul

 • Reduces allergy and asthma symptoms and recurring colds

 You may have heard of the HEPA filter, which stands for High Efficiency Particulate Air.
-The HEPA filter, which must meet the strictest governmental guidelines (read more below), can be installed in virtually any Twin Cities home by Standard Heating.
+The HEPA filter, which must meet the strictest governmental guidelines (read more below), can be installed in virtually any Twin Cities home by Standard Heating & Air Conditioning.

 Air Exchanger Options

-Since each home and each family’s needs are different, Standard heating will recommend and install the Broan air exchanger that’s right for you.
+Since each home and each family’s needs are different, Standard Heating & Air Conditioning will recommend and install the Broan air exchanger that’s right for you.
 There are three types of air exchangers:

 - Heat recovery ventilation (HRV) is used for winter ventilation